-In the context of the COVID-19 pandemic, there are major new trends emerging in talent sourcing for private equity.
+In the context of the COVID-19 pandemic, there are major new trends emerging in talent sourcing for a private equity team.
 Primarily, remote working has become the new normal.
 For business, this is an opportunity.
 Now, you no longer have to rely on a local pool of talent.
 Instead, a global network of private equity consultants and industry experts is at your fingertips.

 Secondly, the pandemic has accelerated digital transformation.
 We’ve been talking about digital transformation for years, but the COVID-19 crisis has forced digital up the agenda.
 The only way to navigate the chaos of unexpected lockdowns and restrictions is to adapt; that is, implement new tools, procedures, and ways of connecting.